For the best experience, please turn your phone upright

 After years of thoughtful development, Miami Worldcenter has transformed 27 acres in the heart of downown Miami into a realized vision.

-Today, the $6 billion development has materialized into something more tangible: a dining district that reflects Miami’s position as a global city.
-The neighborhood now supports a culinary density that brings together international influences and established names.
+Today, the $6 billion mixed-use development—home to luxury condominium residences and a vibrant retail core—has materialized into a dining district that reflects Miami’s position as a global city.
+The neighborhood now supports a culinary landscape that brings together international influences and established names.

 The transformation is visible along the 7th Street pedestrian promenade, where nearly 300,000 square feet of street-level retail and dining have created a walkable experience.
-International restaurateurs have chosen to open here.
-Chicago’s highest-grossing steakhouse established its largest location.
-A Texas-based wine concept built its Miami flagship.
-A Michelin-recognized chef opened the development’s first restaurant, setting a strong culinary foundation.
+International restaurateurs have chosen to open here, from Chicago’s highest-grossing steakhouse to Michelin-recognized chefs, setting a strong culinary foundation for downtown Miami.

 The Anchor

 Brasserie Laurel opened in late 2022 as Miami Worldcenter’s first restaurant.
-When Chef Michael Beltran—whose Coconut Grove restaurant Ariete holds a Michelin star—launched his modern French brasserie, much of the surrounding area was still under construction.
-Beltran’s approach to French classics—escargot, foie gras, beef Wellington served on Bernardaud porcelain—demonstrated that downtown could support serious fine dining.
+Chef Michael Beltran—whose Coconut Grove restaurant Ariete holds a Michelin star—launched his modern French brasserie when much of the surrounding area was still under construction.
+Beltran’s approach to French classics served on Bernardaud porcelain demonstrated that downtown could support serious fine dining.
 The Michelin Guide noted that despite the richness of the cooking, both the food and environment “manage to feel decidedly of the times.”

 Maximalist Ambition

-Maple & Ash arrived in March 2025 with a different approach.
-The Chicago steakhouse, overseen by two-Michelin-star Chef Danny Grant, built its largest location yet: 22,000 square feet across two floors at 699 NE 1st Avenue.
+Maple & Ash arrived in March 2025.
+The Chicago steakhouse, overseen by two-Michelin-star Chef Danny Grant, built its largest location yet: 22,000 square feet across two floors.
 The space features an upside-down palm tree fashioned from 10,000 crystal beads, multiple dining rooms including Bar Bocuse for Champagne and caviar, and The Studio, a Friday-Saturday speakeasy.
 The wine program holds 2,500 bottles and a Wine Spectator “Best of Excellence Award.”

 Grant’s menu balances steakhouse tradition with Miami’s seafood preferences.
-The Fire-Roasted Seafood Tower—hearth-roasted shellfish finished with garlic butter and chili oil—represents the wood-fired cooking that has become a recurring element in Miami Worldcenter’s dining landscape.
-For diners seeking adventure, the “I Don’t Give a F@k” tasting menu offers a multi-course experience guided by the kitchen.
-The restaurant also plans to open Eight Bar, a neighborhood bistro and raw bar, by October 2025.
+The Fire-Roasted Seafood Tower—hearth-roasted shellfish finished with garlic butter and chili oil—represents wood-fired cooking that has become a recurring element in Miami Worldcenter’s dining landscape.
+Following the restaurant's success, Maple & Ash opened Eight Bar in October 2025, a neighborhood bistro and raw bar on the ground floor.